Kushal-Kanungo/MyNotes/Excalidraw/Normal Inheritance.md

 			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "Whenever code is sharing between parent to child it is ok,\nbut when we want to share code b/w siblings then we can use\nSTRATEGY PATTERN."
+			"originalText": "Whenever code is sharing between parent to child it is ok,\nbut when we want to share code b/w siblings then we can use\nSTRATEGY PATTERN.", "lineHeight": 1.2
 		}
 	],
 	"appState": {